nicolas-fricke/youyouaidi/README.md

 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg)](https://tldrlegal.com/license/mit-license)

-`Youyouaidi` is a Ruby Gem that offers a UUID class for parsing, validating and converting UUIDs into / from shorter representations.
+`Youyouaidi` is a Ruby Gem that offers a UUID class for generating, parsing, validating and converting UUIDs into / from shorter representations.
-While a UUID consists of 32 hexadecimal characters by dashes divided into 5 subgroups, the short representation (invoked via `#to_shrort_string`) consists of exactly 22 digit and lower- and uppercase characters.
+While a UUID consists of 32 hexadecimal characters by dashes divided into 5 subgroups - which makes 36 characters in total - the short representation (invoked via `#to_shrort_string`) consists of exactly 22 digit and lower- and uppercase characters.
+For UUID generation, the `SecureRandom.uuid` method is used which generates valid, random *version 4* UUIDs.

+Find out more about UUIDs and the different versions on [Wikipedia](https://en.wikipedia.org/wiki/Uuid).

 ## Installation